CityofToronto/bdit_data-sources/here/traffic/sql/dynamic_bins/select-congestion_raw_segments.md

 ```

 ### segment_5min_bins
-In this step we pull the relevant data from `here.ta_path` for each segment / time_grp (here_agg.time_grps).
-We save the disaggregate travel time data by link in 3 arrays (link_dirs, tts, lengths), so that in future steps we can reaggregate average segment travel time and distinct length over different ranges without referring back to the here.ta_path table.
+In this step we pull the relevant data from `here.ta_path_hm` for each segment / time_grp (here_agg.time_grps).
+We save the disaggregate travel time data by link in 3 arrays (link_dirs, tts, lengths), so that in future steps we can reaggregate average segment travel time and distinct length over different ranges without referring back to the here.ta_path_hm table.
 The time bins (`tx`) are also ranked to make it easier to enumerate possible bin extents using `generate_series` in the next step.

 ```sql
 segment_5min_bins AS (